William H. Gray III: Career

 In 1972, Gray succeeded his father as the senior minister at Bright Hope Baptist Church in Philadelphia.
 He was elected as a Democrat to represent Philadelphia in the United States House of Representatives in 1978.
 He represented Pennsylvania's 2nd congressional district in the House of Representatives from 1978 until his resignation on September 11, 1991.
 He was the first African-American to chair the House Budget Committee and also the first to serve as the Majority Whip (1989–1991).
 As chairman of the Committee on Budget, Gray introduced H.R.
 1460, an anti-Apartheid bill that prohibited loans and new investment in South Africa and enforced sanctions on imports and exports with South Africa.
 This bill was an instrumental precursor to the Comprehensive Anti-Apartheid Act of 1986 (H.R.
 4868).

 Gray resigned unexpectedly from Congress in 1991 to serve as president of the United Negro College Fund from 1991 to 2004.
 The move was considered surprising and prompted speculation that it may have been connected with an investigation into alleged campaign finance violations by the Gray team.
 A Pennsylvania Senate seat had been left vacant when Senator John Heinz was killed in a plane crash.
 Major-party candidates were chosen by the party committees because it was too late for a primary.
-The speculation was that Attorney General Dick Thornburgh struck a deal with Gray, who not only had been the subject of an investigation into campaign finance irregularities but also a grand jury investigation into his church's financial dealings.
+The speculation was that Attorney General Dick Thornburgh struck a deal with Gray, who not only had been the subject of an investigation into campaign finance irregularities but also a grand jury investigation into his church's financial affairs.
 It was reported that Gray agreed not run in the special election and in return Thornburgh would drop the investigations.
-Thornburgh resigned as Attorney General and went on to run himself, but lost in an upset to Democrat Harris Wofford.
+Thornburgh resigned as Attorney General and ran for the Senate seat himself, though he lost in an upset to Democrat Harris Wofford.

 Gray served as a special adviser to the President and Secretary of State for Haitian affairs in 1994.
 He was named to the PoliticsPA list of "Pennsylvania's Top Political Activists."

 Outside politics he was also a businessman who has been a director at Dell from 2000.
 Gray was a director of J.P.
 Morgan Chase & Co., Prudential Financial Inc., Rockwell International Corporation, Visteon Corporation and Pfizer.
 He retired from Bright Hope Baptist Church in 2007 and was succeeded by Kevin R. Johnson.